NyxHexen/CI_MS1_THH/readme.md

 The bar's primary demographic is people interested in video games and e-sports.

 ### **User Stories**
-1. As a new customer I would like to learn about The Hexen Hut and what it is.
+1. As a new customer I would like to learn what The Hexen Hut is and what it offers.
 2. As a new customer I would like to know where the bar is located.
 3. As a new/returning customer I would like to read about what other people's experience visiting the bar is.
 4. As a new/returning customer I would like to see what food & drinks the bar offers.